sgerace/messages-publisher/DEVLOG.md

 The `sass` folder mirrors the `renderer` folder.

-`support` has the startup script stuff, developer conveniences.
+`scripts` has the startup script stuff, developer conveniences.

 Sal's way of things is to have each of the panels dom elements only interacted with in the panel's corresponding module.
 To cross panel boundaries you should use either